 MATTERS RELATED TO DIRECTORS AND KEY MANAGERIAL PERSONNEL

-As on date of the report, the Board of Directors of the Company comprises of Eight Directors, of which Four are Executive Directors, one Non-Executive Woman Director and three Independent Directors (including Woman Independent Director).
-The constitution of the Board of Directors of the Company is in accordance with Section 149 of the Companies Act, 2013 and Regulation 17 of the Listing Regulations, as amended from time to time.
+As on 31st March, 2026, the Board of Directors of the Company comprised eight Directors, of which three are Executive Directors, one Non-executive Woman Director and four Independent Directors (including two Woman Independent Directors).
+The constitution of the Board of Directors of the Company is in accordance with Section 149 of the Companies Act, 2013 and Regulation 17 of the Listing Regulations and changes in Key Managerial Personnel of the Company as prescribed under Section 203 of the Companies Act, 2013, as amended from time to time.

-Following changes have taken place in the Board of Directors during the year under review:
+Following changes have taken place in the Board of Directors and Key Managerial Personnel:

 Directors retiring by rotation